Misha105/tg_babyfae_3.0_bot/DEPLOY.md

   location / {
     return 301 https://$host$request_uri;
   }
   }

 server {
-  listen 443 ssl;  # For HTTP/2, enable according to your Nginx version syntax (some versions will accept `http2` in listen) server_name your-domain.com;
+  # Listen for HTTPS.
+Use `listen 443 ssl;` to avoid deprecation warnings on some installed Nginx versions.
+  # If your Nginx supports `http2` without issuing a deprecated warning, you may use:
+  #   listen 443 ssl http2;
+  # Otherwise, you can use `listen 443 ssl;` and enable `http2` where supported by your version.
+  listen 443 ssl;
+  server_name your-domain.com;

   # Letsencrypt certs (certbot will replace these paths)
   ssl_certificate /etc/letsencrypt/live/your-domain.com/fullchain.pem;
   ssl_certificate_key /etc/letsencrypt/live/your-domain.com/privkey.pem;
+  # If you enable ssl_stapling, set ssl_trusted_certificate to the chain file; certbot does this automatically
+  # (it will set: ssl_trusted_certificate /etc/letsencrypt/live/your-domain.com/chain.pem;)
+  # ssl_trusted_certificate /etc/letsencrypt/live/your-domain.com/chain.pem;
   ssl_protocols TLSv1.3 TLSv1.2;
   ssl_prefer_server_ciphers off;
   ssl_session_timeout 1d;